stevezlin/Week-3-repository-/README.md

-# week2HW
+# week 3 hw
-using scripts in bash and python
+using functions and loops to combine and run through lists